 Hong Kong Observatory- The Facts

 The Hong Kong Observatory is a government department responsible for monitoring and forecasting weather, as well as issuing warnings on weather-related hazards.
-The Observatory also monitors and assesses radiation levels in Hong Kong, and provides other meteorological and geophysical services to meet the needs of the public and the shipping, aviation, industrial and engineering sectors.
+The Observatory also monitors and assesses radiation levels in Hong Kong, and provides other meteorological and geophysical services to meet the needs of the public, special users, the shipping and aviation communities.
 The Observatory’s vision is to be a model of excellence in protecting lives and building together a better society through science.
 Service development is based on the core values represented by the seven letters that make up the word “SCIENCE”.
 (Corporate video of the Hong Kong Observatory)

 The Observatory provides weather services to the public, fishermen, shipping community, the aviation sector, as well as other special users.
 Through special arrangements, it also provides tailored meteorological support for major activities such as fireworks display and sporting events.
 The Observatory is certified to the International Organization for Standardization ISO 9001:2015 Quality Management Systems for its public weather forecasting and warning services.